Shreya3145/Random-Word-Pair-Generator/README.md

 10. I cried
 11. Learn some basic flutter commands

-## Know these flutter commands
+## KNOW these flutter commands

 0. flutter -h //gives a list of flutter commands

 1. flutter doctor //tells the requirements

 2. flutter —versions //flutter version dart --versions //dart version

 First go to command palette and type "Flutter : Emulators" or "Flutter : Devices" based on your need,
 3. flutter emulators